Pointwise convergence of polynomial multiple ergodic averages along the primes: Multilinear Weyl inequality with Cram e r weight

-The same conclusion holds for $A^{\mathcal{P}}_{N, \La_N}$ in place of $\tilde A^{\mathcal{P}}_{N, \La_N}$. \end{thm} \begin{remark} (1) This bound $\exp(-c\Log^{1/C_0}N)$ is determined by the lower bound in \eqref{lcondition1} of Theorem \ref{inverse2}.
-Furthermore, the upper bound $2^{-cl}+\exp(-c\Log^{1/C_0}N)$ does not meet the polynomial-type requirement $2^{-cl}+N^{-c}$ of the method in \cite{KMPW24}. \\ (2) It suffices to prove Theorem \ref{Thm:uweyl1} under this assumption $2^l\les\exp(\Log^{1/C_0}N)$, since for larger values of $l$, the support condition becomes stronger, and the conclusion (\ref{uweyl11}) is essentially unchanged.
-Moreover, we may further assume that $l$ is sufficiently large, since the claim follows from Minkowski's inequality, (\ref{UP1}) and H\"{o}lder's inequality otherwise. \end{remark}
+\begin{remark} (1) This bound $\exp(-c\Log^{1/C_0}N)$ comes from the lower bound in \eqref{lcondition1} of Theorem \ref{inverse2}.
+Furthermore, the upper bound $2^{-cl}+\exp(-c\Log^{1/C_0}N)$ does not meet the polynomial-type requirement $2^{-cl}+N^{-c}$ for the method in \cite{KMPWW24}. \\ (2) It suffices to prove Theorem \ref{Thm:uweyl1} under this assumption $2^l\les\exp(\Log^{1/C_0}N)$, since for larger values of $l$, the support condition becomes stronger, and the conclusion (\ref{uweyl11}) is essentially unchanged.
+Moreover, we may further assume that $l$ is sufficiently large, since otherwise the claim follows from Minkowski's inequality, (\ref{UP1}) and H\"{o}lder's inequality. \\ (3) As described in Subsection \ref{subsectionbasicnotation}, we will absorb the constants of most inequalities (except for a few) into the notation $``\les"$, since the dependencies will be clear. \end{remark}